 The five British nationals, who are not in a serious condition, were staying in the Alpine resort area of Contamines-Montjoie near Mont Blanc.

-French officials said the British national who was in Singapore returned on January 24 and stayed for four days in the area in eastern France, before returning to England on January 28.
+Officials said the British national who was in Singapore returned on January 24 and stayed for four days in the area in eastern France.

 The five Britons whose diagnosis was confirmed, as well as people they had close contact with – 11 people in total, all of British nationality – were taken to hospital on Friday night in Lyon, Saint-Etienne and Grenoble.

 The health ministry confirmed their condition shows no signs of seriousness.

 A crisis unit has been set up and people who have been in close and prolonged contact with these new cases will be informed during the day and given specific instructions.

 The confirmed cases in France came as a British honeymooner transferred from the cruise liner Diamond Princess to hospital in Japan with the coronavirus was said to be feeling well and in good spirits.